How to Get to Lake Titicaca!

 How to Get to Lake Titicaca from Cusco

-I took an overnight bus from Cusco to Puno, which lasted about 8 hours.
-It left at 10PM and arrived just after 6AM, at the Puno Bus Station.
-You store large pieces of luggage in the undercarriage of the bus, & keep your backpacks & purses (or any valuables) with you on the bus.
-The journey felt quite routine and safe.
+I took an overnight bus from Cusco to Puno.
+It left at 10PM & arrived just after 6AM, at the Puno Bus Station.
+Large pieces of luggage are stowed in the bus undercarriage, while backpacks, purses, & any valuables stay with you on the bus.
+The journey felt routine & safe.
 I made this particular trip solo with no issues, along with plenty of other tourists.
 The seats recline & I was able to sleep most of the journey, as did most passengers.
 Overall, the ride was quiet & uneventful.

 You can buy bus tickets on your own ($15-30+), or as part of a package deal, which includes accommodation & meals on the floating islands.
-The nice thing about purchasing a package is that someone will be waiting for you at the Puno Bus Station with a sign, & they’ll escort you to your boat.
+The nice thing about purchasing a package is that someone will be waiting for you at the Puno Bus Station with a sign, & will escort you to your boat.
 At 6AM when you’re groggy, this is definitely a plus.
-A package deal on the floating islands costs approximately $150 for three days (the nicer the bus ~ the more expensive).
+A package deal on the floating islands costs approximately $150 for three days.

 Where to Buy Lake Titicaca Tours

-I purchased my Lake Titicaca package from a tour operator in Cusco’s main square ~ Plaza de Armas.
-Several tour companies are situated right around the main square, near restaurants like Mama Africa & Papacho’s.
-Most companies sell similar packages at similar prices ~ so shop around if you want, but the prices probably won’t vary much.
+I purchased my Lake Titicaca tour package from an operator in Cusco’s main square ~ the Plaza de Armas.
+Several tour companies line the main square, near restaurants like Mama Africa & Papacho’s.
+Most sell similar packages at similar prices ~ so shop around if you want, but prices probably won’t vary much.
 They’ll provide you bus tickets & arrange for someone to pick you up at the Puno Bus Station.
-All of the same applies in Arequipa.
+All the same applies when traveling from Arequipa.

-You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, and Titicaca For You.
-When deciding how to get to Lake Titicaca, you have no shortage of options.
-The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night (or nights) on one of the floating islands, typically Taquile or Amantani.
+You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, & Titicaca For You.
+When deciding how to get to Lake Titicaca, there’s no shortage of options.
+The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night on one of the floating islands, typically on the larger islands of Taquile or Amantani.

-GWTW Tip: If you have the time & money, I highly recommend that you spend the night on one of the islands, with an indigenous family.
+GWTW Tip: If you have the time & money, I highly recommend spending the night on one of the islands, with an indigenous family.
 You’ll be staying in their home, typically in your own room, & eating meals with them.
-The bathrooms and homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
-There is nowhere in the world quite like this place.
+The homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
+There’s nowhere in the world quite like this place.

 What To Bring?

 Sunscreen, sunscreen, sunscreen!!!
 I can’t emphasize this enough.
 Without it, you’ll get absolutely scorched at this altitude.
-Coming off an impromptu horseback ride in Cusco the day before my Titicaca trip, my face and shoulders were already badly burned.
-So I purchased a big, floppy hat at the docks of Lake Titicaca & slathered on large amounts of sunscreen (the sun reflects off the lake water, increasing your chances of burning).
-In doing this, I managed to mitigate some damage.
+Coming off an impromptu horseback ride in Cusco the day before my trip, my face & shoulders were already badly burned.
+So I purchased a big, floppy hat on the docks of Lake Titicaca & slathered on sunscreen (the sun reflects off the water, increasing your chances of burning).
+In doing this, I managed to mitigate the damage.

 One more thing you’ll need: CASH.
-If you want to purchase beautiful, hand-crafted items from the Uros peoples of the islands, you’ll need to bring cash ~ there are no credit card machines on the floating islands!
-Many host families sell small goods & warm items such as mittens & knit hats for the cool nights.
-Though the days are warm, I’d bring a nice warm sweatshirt or jacket for the cooler evenings.
-Peruvians are known for their beautiful & colorful knits, which will keep you warm at elevation ~ so leave some room in your bag!
+If you want to purchase beautiful, hand-crafted items from the Uros peoples of Lake Titicaca, you’ll need cash ~ there are no credit card machines on the floating islands!
+Many host families sell small goods & warm items such as mittens & hats for the cool nights.
+Though days are warm, evenings on Lake Titicaca get very chilly due to the high altitude.
+Peruvian goods are known for their beauty, color, & warmth ~ so leave room in your bag!

 Until Next Time…..

-If you’re new to travel in Peru, I hope this post has helped you best determine how to get to Lake Titicaca.
-If you’ve already traveled to Peru, have you been to Lake Titicaca?
-How did you get to the floating islands, & did you stay overnight with a family?
+I hope this post has helped you determine how to get to Lake Titicaca.
+Have you been to this beautiful lake?
+If so, how did you get to the floating islands, & did you stay overnight with a family?
 Tell me about it in the comments below ~ I love hearing other travel stories!
-And if you haven’t been, take a look at the video below to see what the floating islands of Lake Titicaca are all about!